Stephen Curry’s record 16 three-pointers in the All-Star Game cap the NBA’s historic evening

 But Curry, who was born in nearby Akron, took the razzing with good humor, alternating between awkward laughter and expressions of gratitude while onstage.
 Once play tipped off, the 33-year-old sharpshooter got straight to work doing what he does better than anyone in the sport’s history: draining three-pointers.

 By halftime, he had 24 points on 8-for-11 shooting from deep.
 By night’s end, Curry had converted the home crowd, soaking in cheers as he scored a game-high 50 points and hit an All-Star Game record 16 three-pointers on 27 attempts to claim his first Kobe Bryant All-Star Game MVP award.
-James, captain of Team LeBron James, added 24 points, six rebounds and eight assists and hit a deep turnaround jumper to clinch a 163-160 win over Team Kevin Durant.
+James, captain of Team LeBron, added 24 points, six rebounds and eight assists and hit a deep turnaround jumper to clinch a 163-160 win over Team Durant.

 “It’s pretty special being back in Ohio and playing with the best guys in the league and celebrating the highest level of basketball,” Curry said.
 “Obviously this trophy has a very special meaning honoring Kobe, Gigi and everyone who was lost two years ago.
 Very humbled.
 Very blessed.”

-The victory marked the fifth straight win for James as an all-star captain, and it came as no surprise given that the Los Angeles Lakers forward’s team had four former MVPs — James, Curry, Giannis Antetokounmpo and Nikola Jokic — in the starting lineup.
-Durant’s team was at a disadvantage with its captain sidelined by injury for the second straight season, but Philadelphia 76ers big man Joel Embiid held down the fort with a team-high 36 points in a losing effort.
+The victory was the fifth straight for James as an all-star captain, and it came as no surprise given that the Los Angeles Lakers forward’s team had four former MVPs — James, Curry, Giannis Antetokounmpo and Nikola Jokic — in the starting lineup.
+Kevin Durant’s team was at a disadvantage with its captain sidelined by injury for the second straight season, but Philadelphia 76ers big man Joel Embiid held down the fort with a team-high 36 points in a losing effort.

 While Curry stole the show with his ostentatious play, he donned an understated navy jacket during a halftime ceremony that honored the top 75 players in NBA history.
-More than 40 members of the team showed up in person, walking down a makeshift red carpet to a raised circular stage, while other living members who opted not to attend appeared in video cameos on the scoreboard.
+More than 40 members of the team showed up, walking down a makeshift red carpet to a raised circular stage, while other living members who opted not to attend appeared in video cameos on the scoreboard.
 Bryant and the other deceased members of the team were honored with portraits on the big screen.

 The elaborate halftime show featured an introduction from Spike Lee, a montage narrated by Forest Whitaker and an extended video highlighting activist efforts by Bill Russell, Kareem Abdul-Jabbar and Oscar Robertson.